MicroEJ/docs/PlatformDeveloperGuide/vgPath.rst

 Low-Level API
 =============

-There are two separate Low Level API header files (see :ref:`LLVG-PATH-API-SECTION`):
+There are two separate Low-Level API header files (see :ref:`LLVG-PATH-API-SECTION`):

 * ``LLVG_PATH_impl.h`` specifies the Low-Level APIs used to create and encode the path.
 * ``LLVG_PATH_PAINTER_impl.h`` lists the Low-Level APIs called by  `VectorGraphicsPainter <zzz_javadocurl_zzz/ej/microvg/VectorGraphicsPainter.html>`_ to draw the path.